chocolatey/docs/input/en-us/creating-packages/create-packages.md

 1. **Don't package software that is already packaged**.
 Use the search function in the [Chocolatey.org gallery](http://chocolatey.org/packages) and look if there is already a package for the desired software.
 If you would like to improve the already existing  package or if you have suggestions, just contact the package maintainer or open a pull request at the maintainer’s package repository.
 1. **Don't include other required software if there's a package of it.** If a package requires other software of which there is already a package, the already existing package should be used as [dependency](http://docs.nuget.org/create/nuspec-reference#specifying-dependencies) instead.
 1. **Split dependencies into multiple packages.** Try to split up packages as much as possible.
 If for example a program comes with additional modules/installers that are optional, make different packages for them instead of including all the things into one package.
 This idea is already widely applied for Linux packages, because it leads to a more lightweight system and reduces potential issues and conflicts.
 1. **Use a simple intuitive lowercase name for the package**.
-See the [[package naming guidelines|CreatePackages#naming-your-package]] for details.
+See the [package naming guidelines](#naming-your-package) for details.
 (If you are a reviewer/moderator, this is considered a guideline).

 Is your package unqualified for the Chocolatey feed, but you like to be able to install it through Chocolatey?
 One alternative would be to host your package on MyGet.
 See [Hosting Chocolatey Packages on MyGet](Hosting-Chocolatey-Packages-on-MyGet).